Thigo87/Thigo87/README.md

 I Like programing, games and technology

-- 🔭 I’m currently working with back-end
+- 🔭 I’m currently working with back-end but I work with front-end too
 - 🌱 I’m currently improving on Python

 Skills: